webshuriken/jumping-monolith/README.md

 ### Prerequisites

-- Because we use ES6 modules and due to CORS policy the game can't be run directly from the file.

 - [Python3](https://www.python.org/downloads/) can be used to run a quick local server (see below) or you can use any other method you'd prefer.

 ### Setup

+Because we use ES6 modules and due to CORS policy the game can't be run directly from the file.

-- Clone this repo
+- Clone this repo :smile:

 `git clone https://github.com/carloseam/u-just-jump.git`